-(h) The phone number and email address of the single point of contact who can respond to ERCOT and RPG participant questions or requests for additional information necessary for stakeholder review; and
+(h) The phone number and email address of the single point of contact who can respond to ERCOT and RPG participant questions or requests for additional information necessary for stakeholder review;

-(i) Analysis of rejected alternatives, including cost estimates, and other factors considered in the comparison of alternatives with the proposed project.
+(i) Analysis of rejected alternatives, including cost estimates, and other factors considered in the comparison of alternatives with the proposed project;

 (2) Both transmission and distribution solutions to performance deficiencies may be considered where applicable.

 (3) If there is any other information, not included above, that the submitting party believes is relevant to consideration of the need for any submitted project, the submitting party should include that information in the project submission.

+3.1.10 Other Activities

+(1) At least annually, ERCOT should schedule a workshop for TSPs, ERCOT, and other Market Participants to learn more about emerging technologies for the ERCOT transmission system that could address congestion costs, stability, planning, or operations.